MicrosoftDocs/customer-insights/ci-docs/audience-insights/custom-models.md

 - You need an Azure Data Lake Gen2 storage account associated with your Azure Studio instance to use this feature.
 For more information, see [Create an Azure Data Lake Storage Gen2 storage account](/azure/storage/blobs/data-lake-storage-quickstart-create-account)

+- For Azure Machine Learning workspaces with pipelines, you will need to have Owner or User Access Administrator level permissions to the Azure Machine Learning Workspace

+   > [!NOTE]
+   > Data is transferred between your Customer Insights instances and the selected Azure web services or pipelines in the workflow.
+When you transfer data to an Azure service, please ensure that service is configured to process data in the manner and location necessary to comply with any legal or regulatory requirements for that data for your organization.

 ## Add a new workflow

 1. Go to **Intelligence** > **Custom models** and select **New workflow**.